StatProofBook/StatProofBook.github.io/P/ci-wilks.md

 \end{split}
 $$

-which is equivalent to the confidence interval is given by \eqref{eq:ci-wilks}.
+which is equivalent to the confidence interval given by \eqref{eq:ci-wilks}.